fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 ## Reconciliation

-The kustomization `spec.interval` tells the controller at which interval to fetch the Kubernetes manifest for the source, build the kustomization and apply it on the cluster.
+The Kustomization `spec.interval` tells the controller at which interval to fetch the Kubernetes manifest for the source, build the Kustomization and apply it on the cluster.
 The interval time units are `s`, `m` and `h` e.g. `interval: 5m`, the minimum value should be over 60 seconds.

-The kustomization execution can be suspended by setting `spec.suspend` to `true`.
+The Kustomization execution can be suspended by setting `spec.suspend` to `true`.

-The controller can be told to reconcile the kustomization outside of the specified interval by annotating the kustomization object with:
+The controller can be told to reconcile the Kustomization outside of the specified interval by annotating the Kustomization object with:

 ```go
 const (